puppetlabs/design-system/source/react/library/icon/Icon.md

 **The specific svg rendered is decided by the following:**

 1. If there is a unique svg for the type and size provided, we render it.
-Unique svgs are indicated by colored backgrounds below.
+Unique svgs are indicated by a colored background below.
 2. Otherwise, we scale down the next largest svg, or if unavailable, scale up the next smallest svg

 ```